mdalmaruf/SAS-Tutorial/SAS Basic Part 5.md

 - **Tukey's HSD (Honestly Significant Difference)**: Controls for Type I error and is suitable for pairwise comparisons.
 - **Bonferroni Correction**: Adjusts the significance level based on the number of comparisons.
 - **Scheffé's Test**: More conservative and can be used for any number of comparisons.
+## Example Scenario and SAS Code for Post Hoc Tests
+### Example Scenario
+Suppose the One-Way ANOVA on the ameshousing3 dataset indicates significant differences in sale prices across different heating quality levels.
+You need to determine which specific heating quality levels (e.g., Excellent, Fair, Good, Typical/Average) have significant differences in sale prices.
+This is where Post Hoc tests come into play.

 ## SAS Code for Post Hoc Tests